Stretching the Almighty Dollar When Selling Your Home

 According to my home buying experience I am much older than I appear.
-While only being 37 years old, I have personally bought 4 different homes and sold three across three different states.
+While only being 37 years old, I have personally bought 4 different homes and sold three across three different states, after preparing each one of my homes for sale.
 Each home buying and home selling experience is different because of the circumstances surrounding its sale and purchase.
 However saving money when trying to get the most of out of your home is always the same!
+Getting your house ready to sell is a very important matter.

 Right here in Sioux Falls, realtor Chelsea Fortney was quick and efficient at returning not only this email request for ideas, but also quick and easy to work with when transitioning from living in Kansas City, MO to Sioux Falls, SD.
-She suggests these low cost ways to get the biggest bang for your buck when selling your home:
+She suggests these low cost ways to get the biggest bang for your buck when selling your home – How to get your house ready to sell?

 - PAINT!
 Neutral and light: it makes such a big difference and freshens things up.